7 Common Website Speed Test Warnings and How to Fix Them

 eliminate render blocking resources w3 total cache

 Visit Google PageSpeed Insights and test your website again.
-It should remove the warning relating to eliminate render blocking resources.
+It should remove the warning relating to eliminating render-blocking resources.

 4. Enable GZIP compression